Franmb93/Bottega/README.md

 ## Versions

+### 0.0.7 Chat functionallity.

+Chat is now working, but not automatically retrieving new messages.

 ### 0.0.6 Implemented messages, and started application design

 ### 0.0.5 Starting joining backend and front end to make a functional room forum